mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

 ## Thank You!
 I'm so grateful to have been a WAVES participant this summer!
-It was an incredible experience and I've learned a tremendous amount over such a short 10 weeks (I came in with no C++ and minimal web development knowledge).
+It was an incredible experience and I've learned a tremendous amount over such a short 10 weeks (I came in with no prior C++ and minimal web development knowledge).
 Everyone I interacted with was extremely welcoming and willing to help explain difficult C++ concepts and/or debug messy code.

-I want to give a special shoutout to [Elizabeth Carney]("https://github.com/elizabethcarney), [Alex Lalejini](https://lalejini.com/), and [Emily Dolson](https://cse.msu.edu/~dolsonem/) who were all incredible to work with this summer and without whom none of this would have been possible!
+I want to give a special shoutout to [Elizabeth Carney](https://github.com/elizabethcarney), [Alex Lalejini](https://lalejini.com/), and [Emily Dolson](https://cse.msu.edu/~dolsonem/) who are all incredible people and amazing to work with!
+Without them, none of this would have been possible.

 ---
 >_This work is supported through Active LENS: Learning Evolution and the Nature of Science using Evolution in Action (NSF IUSE #1432563).